 If your eyes are continuously dry, red, and itchy, you may have a medical condition known as dry eye.
-At In Focus Vision Center & Eyecare in Piscataway, New Jersey, expert optometrists Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD lead a team of eye health specialists who diagnose and treat patients of all ages who are suffering from uncomfortable dry eye symptoms.
+At In Focus Vision Center & Eyecare in Piscataway, New Jersey, expert optometrist Ray Corbin-Simon, OD leads a team of eye health specialists who diagnose and treat patients of all ages who are suffering from uncomfortable dry eye symptoms.
 Call or schedule an appointment online today.

 Dry eye is a condition where your body doesn’t produce a sufficient volume of tears, or your tears aren’t moisturizing enough to keep your eyes wet and healthy.

 Dry eye causes symptoms like red, itchy eyes.
 You might also experience:

 While it might sound strange that having an excess of tears is a sign of dry eye, this is your body’s way to compensate for poor tear quality.

 Your tears have three layers.
 The oily layer makes your tears smooth and prevents them from drying too quickly.
 The watery layer cleans your eye.
 The mucus layer helps your tears stick to your eyes.
 Without sufficient quantities of any of these layers, your tears don’t work correctly, and you develop dry eye symptoms.

 Many factors contribute to dry eye.
 For example, your risk of developing dry eye increases as you get older because of hormonal changes in your body.
 Additionally, certain medications such as antihistamines, blood pressure medicines, and antidepressants can also contribute to dry eye.